asdofindia/asdofindia.github.io/books.md

 ### Fiction

 * Nineteen Eighty-Four by George Orwell - Big brother is watching you.
 * Siddhartha by Hermann Hesse - lent to me by Rajesh Hanbal.
 Actually read it after many years because several others recommended it.
 I didn't find it particularly interesting at all.
 Probably because I read too much spirituality while growing up.
+* നിരീശ്വരന്‍ - വി ജെ ജെയിംസ്  - Pirate Praveen gave me this book.
+It is a very funny story about God.